ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 with -v option, e.g. (type the following in a terminal emulator or Run dialog):

-gsmartcontrol-root auto -v
+gsmartcontrol-root -v

-Note: On Windows, run gsmartcontrol.exe with "-v" switch as Administrator.
+Note: On Windows, -v switch is on by default.

 Perform the steps needed to reproduce the bug, then go to "Options -> View Execution Log", and click "Save All".